mantidproject/mantid/docs/source/algorithms/TOFTOFMergeRuns-v1.rst

 Description
 -----------

+This algorithm is deprecated and will be removed in the next release.
+Please use :ref:`algm-MergeRuns` instead.

 Merges workspaces from a given list using :ref:`algm-MergeRuns` algorithm.
 Sample logs are merged in the following way.

 +---------++-------------------------------+